 DEG: Delivered Ex Quay

-When it comes to international trade, there are many terms that can cause confusions resulting in undesirable practical consequences.
-One such term that we will discuss in this article is delivered ex quay, or DEQ.
+When it comes to international trade, many terms can cause confusion resulting in undesirable practical consequences.
+One such term that we will discuss in this article is delivered ex quay or DEQ.
 After reading this article, you will have a thorough understanding of the term in the context of international sales contracts.

 DEQ: An Overview